-- a) All male employees must wear long sleeved shirts with the exception of on Japan Cool-Biz Period, when short sleeved shirts are allowed.
-Shirts must be tucked in. - b) Male executives are no longer be required to wear neck ties to work except when required to do so for official business meeting and/or functions. - c) Casual printed shirts, T-shirts, sweatpants, jeans, exercise pants, track bottom, all types of shorts, and any spandex or form fitting pants, such as cycling shorts, are not allowed.

-Footwear must be appropriate and suitable.
+- All male employees must wear long sleeved shirts with the exception of Smart Casual Day or during summer, when short sleeved shirts are allowed.
+Shirts must be tucked in. - Male executives are no longer required to wear neck ties to work except when required to do so for official business meeting and/or functions. - Casual printed shirts, T-shirts, sweatpants, jeans, exercise pants, track bottom, all types of shorts, and any spandex or form fitting pants, such as cycling shorts, are not allowed - d) Footwear must be appropriate and suitable.
 Slippers, flat sandals/ slip-ons, loafers, thongs, flipflops, sport shoes, athletic shoes, sneakers, rubber boots or clogs are not allowed.
 Exemption is given for those with medical reasons.